zendbit/FlyBee/README.md

 ```

-the appDependency(self) section is your list of depedency, will be installed using pip tool automatic and sync if target deployment is not meet the depedency.
+the appDependency(self) section is your list of dependency, will be installed using pip tool automatic and sync if target deployment is not meet the dependency.

 for example if you use the pymongo for mongodb driver you can add it to the list like this: